zkywalker230061/zkywalker230061/README.md

 I use Python for scientific and quantitative finance programming, and I use Latex for scientific reporting.

+I speak Chinese and English.

-I live in London, but my hometown is in Hefei.
+I live in London, but my hometown is Hefei.